Profile

 PSO1: The ability to build, implement, test and maintain analog and/or digital systems and implement Electronic control of Drives for Industrial automation and Electric Vehicle.

-PSO2: The ability to analyze Power System network encompassing stability, control and protection and interconnection of Renewable Energy Sources with Micro and smart grid.
+PSO2: The ability to analyze Power System network encompassing stability, control & protection and interconnection of Renewable Energy Sources with Micro and smart grid.

 PSO2: The ability to apply Power Electronic Circuits in Transmission and distribution network of Power System and interconnection of Renewable Energy Sources with Micro and smart grids.